leta199/Linear-Regression/README.md

 **Displaying Residuals and Visualising Residuals** `residuals()` - appends the residuals of the model (difference between  the predicted and actual output) into a list to display to users.

-`plotr_residuals()` plots residuals against the independent variable x to see the distribution of residuals.
+`plot_residuals()` plots residuals against the independent variable x to see the distribution of residuals.
-The expected residuals for a good linear model with approporaite data that fits all the assumptions is a random cloud wuth no trend or "fan" shape.
+The expected residuals for a good linear model with approporaite data that fits all the assumptions is a random cloud with no trend or "fan" shape.
-These are the residuals I got for the synthetic data
+This is an example from synthtic data:

 <img width="578" height="459" alt="Image" src="https://github.com/user-attachments/assets/0633fe2f-5e39-4880-bdfb-acd456d75886" />